OwenFeik/realmview/README.md

     * Place media in directories
 * Projects
 * Game
-    * Save the scene in the game
+    * When the WebSocket is closed, try to reconnect or redirect to a "game ended" page
     * Associate each client with a user.
 When a user connects a second time, terminate that user's other sessions
     * Specify which users are allowed to join the game